New 40 Year Structural Inspections Daytona

 Also included in the Safety Inspection Program are elevated decks.

-EMA performs 40 year structural Inspections (Structural, Electrical) in residential and commercial properties.
+EMA performs new 40 year structural Inspections (Structural, Electrical) in residential and commercial properties.

 Both Counties have had instances of structural building failures.